dmashuda/academic-kickstart/content/post/culture_fit.md

 ![Meme Text](https://i.kym-cdn.com/entries/icons/original/000/010/692/19789999.jpg "The Princess Bride Meme")

-When laid out like this, you could see how someone who is asked "Is this candidate a good culture fit?" might unconsciously discriminating.
+When laid out like this, you could see how someone who is asked "Is this candidate a good culture fit?" might unconsciously be discriminating.
 A step to help eliminate this unconscious bias is to ***ask about culture fit in a more specific way***:
  - "Does this candidate fit in with our culture of continual learning"
  - "Does this candidate fit in with our culture of collaboration"
  - "Does this candidate fit in with our culture of simplicity"